-If the faculty member is no longer associated with Cameron University, then the department chair is authorized to act.
+If the faculty member is no longer associated with Cameron University, then the department chair is authorized to act on their behalf.
 The faculty member, however, will be given an opportunity to make a written response before a hearing is scheduled.